 Anyway, one style isn’t necessarily better than the other and both styles can provide awesome workouts, but each has it’s own advantages and disadvantages.

-Stair climbers that use actual revolving stairs (like the ones you see at the gym) are the closest thing you can get to mimic the feel of climbing a flight of stairs- because that’s what you’re literally doing.
+Stair climbers that use actual revolving stairs (like the ones you see at the gym) are the closest thing you can get to mimic the feel of climbing a flight of stairs because that’s what you’re literally doing.

-These machines use 8″ stairs, which are roughly the same height as most American steps.
+A lot of these machines use 8″ stairs, which are roughly the same height as most American steps.

 So, if you’re looking to train on real stairs, these machines are the way to go.